-The Immunisation Team comprises of six registered nurses and is support by two administration clerks.
+The Immunisation Team comprises of seven registered nurses and is supported by two administration officers.
 We offer school based immunisation programmes to deliver the Diphtheria, Tetanus and Poliomylitis (School Leaver Booster) and Adolescent Meningitis ACWY vaccines to Year 9 students, and the Human Papillomavirus Vaccine (HPV) to Year 8 girls.

 What do you provide to children and young people with an additional need and or disability 0-25yrs?

-The Immunisation Team offers school based immunisation programmes to deliver the School Leaver Booster (Diphtheria, Tetanus and Poliomylitis) and the Meningitis ACWY vaccines to Year 9 students, and the HPV vaccinations to Year 8 girls.
+The Immunisation Team offers school based immunisation programmes to deliver the School Leaver Booster (Diphtheria, Tetanus and Poliomylitis) and the Meningitis ACWY vaccines to Year 9 students, and the HPV vaccinations to Year 8 girls and boys.
 To include school age children who are not in mainstream school, such as home tutored and travellers.
-All eligible young people are offerd vaccinations via school in the first instance, any missed doses or if your child is very anxious can be offered clinic appointments.
+All eligible young people are offered vaccinations via school in the first instance, any missed doses or if your child is very anxious can be offered clinic appointments.
 To take part in the delivery of immunisations/prophylaxis therapy under the direction of PHE in disease outbreak situations.